Miller Park, Preston: The inauguration of the park

 Preston's Avenham Park, Moor Park and Miller Park were inaugurated on the same day that the former Town Hall was opened in 1867.
 On 28 September 1867 the Preston Chronicle commented that the preparations were in place and that the expectation was that "…….we shall have a gayer, a busier, and a more bustling town than we have had on any previous occasion, excepting, perhaps, at some of our Guilds".
 The following week's edition for 5 October 1887 devoted several columns to "The Opening of the New Town Hall and Inauguration of the Parks".
 It was a civic event of considerable size and importance and when the opening ceremony for the town hall was concluded a procession was formed which made its way to Avenham and Miler Parks.
 Schoolchildren from across Preston had gathered in the parks and it was estimated that 23,000 to 25,000 were present.
 The Duke of Cambridge, cousin to Queen Victoria, was in attendance and the band of the Third Royal Lancashire Militia entertained the crowds.

 Proposed developments

-As part of a multimillion-pound Heritage Lottery Funded restoration project, both Avenham and Miller Park will see a facelift over the next few years.
-The refurbishment will include restoration of all of the historical features (including The Fountain, Derby Walk etc.), improved lighting and footpaths, vehicle controls and the new Pavilion in Avenham Park which has a cafe, new public toilets and incorporates a police post as well as being a base for dedicated Parks staff.
+As part of a multimillion-pound Heritage Lottery Funded restoration project, both Avenham and Miller Park will see a facelift over the coming years.
+The refurbishment will include restoration of all of the historical features (including the fountain, Derby Walk, etc.), improved lighting and footpaths, vehicle controls and the new Pavilion in Avenham Park, which has a cafe and new public toilets and incorporates a police post as well as being a base for dedicated parks staff.
 The old stage, which was removed in early 2006, has been replaced by a small performance area and the facilities to install temporary concert stages like those used at music festivals throughout the country.
-These improvements help the park become cleaner, safer and provide more events and activities for the people of Preston.
+These improvements help the park become cleaner and safer and provide more events and activities for the people of Preston.